R-TF-015-006 Clinical investigation report

 Ethics Committee

-This study was reviewed and approved by the Ethics Committee for Research with Medicines of HM Hospitals (Comité de Ética en Investigación con Medicamentos de HM Hospitales), with approval reference number 24.12.2266-GHM, dated December 19, 2024.
+The investigation was reviewed and approved by the Ethics Committee for Research with Medicines of HM Hospitals (Comité de Ética en Investigación con Medicamentos de HM Hospitales), approval reference 24.12.2266-GHM, issued on 25 January 2024.
+No subject was enrolled before that date.
+The investigation was conducted in full compliance with the principles of the Declaration of Helsinki, Good Clinical Practice and all applicable regulatory requirements for clinical investigations of medical devices under MDR and UNE-EN ISO 14155:2020.

 Sponsor and monitor